Worried about your child’s posture? New research indicates that you should be. Heres what you can do to help your child avoid a lifetime of pain.

-The rates of back pain are on the rise for children1 as well as adults despite the fact that we have more health professionals2, more health gadgets, more health information and more treatments, therapies, training programs and health promotions than ever before.
+The rates of back pain are on the rise for children as well as adults despite the fact that we have more health professionals, more health gadgets, more health information, and more treatments, therapies, training programs and health promotions than ever before.

 Something has changed!
 Whilst the researcher acknowledged that lugging heavy school bags, watching TV, playing video games and poor diets (obesity) have always had adverse effects on physical health, it is now thought that there is another factor at play with texting and excessive tablet use now being implicated.